VACCINATIONS

 KITTEN VACCINATIONS

-We recommend that they should have their initial vaccinations from 9 weeks of age with their second vaccination 3-4 weeks later
+We recommend starting your kitten’s initial vaccinations from 9 weeks of age, with their second injection following 3–4 weeks later

 They will be fully protected 3-4 weeks after their final injection against Feline Calicivirus and Feline Herpes Virus (Cat Flu), Feline Parvovirus and Feline Leukaemia Virus (if they go outside)